Slurm

 Cores

-Each node has 20 cores so the product of –tasks-per-node and –cpus-per-task should not exceed 20
+Each compute node has 16 cores.
+When setting up scripts with Sbatch, (which is discussed below) the product of –tasks-per-node and –cpus-per-task should not exceed 16.

 Commands